jenkins-x/jx-docs/content/en/docs/reference/components/vault.md

   6. Click `Create`.

   7. Configure Jenkins X for the new domain names:

     - Edit the `jx-requirements.yaml` file and update the `domain` field (in `ingress`) to your domain name, for example `cluster1.acmecorp.example`

     - In the *tls* setting, enable TLS with `enabled: true`

-    - The resulting `jx-requirements.yaml` entries for these settings should look similar to the following:
+    - The resulting `jx-requirements.yaml` entries for these settings should look similar to the example below:

 ```yaml
 gitops: true